Playing Conditions - 2021

 (Definition : A Substitute is a member of another team called in to play when a team is unable to field 4 players)

 6.1 Substitutes must be financial members of the club they represent and may only play when a team has no reserves and would otherwise be unable to field a team on the night.
-A registered player from another team of the same club may substitute providing the Match Secretary or Recorder is notified before commencement of play of the match so affected.
+A registered player from another team of the same club may substitute providing the captain enters "SUB" next to the substitute on the official score card.

 6.2 A registered player used as a substitute may not be listed as a reserve (Refer rule 6.1) Likewise a substitute cannot be listed as a player and a regular player listed as a reserve.